EnmanuelParache/pico-simple-terminal/README.md

 on      turn pico led on
 off     turn pico's led off
-help    asks your name and salute
+hello   asks your name and salute help    Display this dialogue

 Note:   all commands are case insensitive :)
 ```